 The world of advertising will give you the kind of opportunity to take ownership that few other industries can, but seventy-two hour deadlines tend to take their toll after four years on the track.

 2008 was a turning point in my life.
-I was faced with the choice of continuing down a predictable path that I’d pursued for three decades or learning from the school of hard knocks.
-I chose the latter and quit my job to co-found the Middle East’s first full-service online travel agency with two good friends from college.
-We chose the name Musafir for our venture because it embodied who we were – travellers.
-The idea began on a paper napkin at a Starbucks and grew into a 400-employee company in two countries within a decade.
+I was faced with the choice of continuing down the path that I’d pursued for three decades or learning from the school of hard knocks.
+I chose the latter and quit my job to co-found one of the Middle East’s first online travel agencies with two friends from college.
+We chose the name Musafir for our venture because the word means traveller in Arabic.
+The idea began on a paper napkin at a Starbucks and grew into a $100mn company at its peak.